GS-Macherechedze/week4/README.md

-# Week  3: University Management System Database Design
+# Week  4

-This week, you will gain practical experience in designing and implementing a relational database schema.
-You will design a schema for a University Management System, focusing on entities like Students, Courses, Instructors, and Enrollments.
-You will then translate this schema into SQL statements to create the database tables and populate them with sample data.
+This week, you'll delve into entity-relationship modelling (ERM) by designing an ERD for a library management system.
+You'll focus on representing the relationships between books, authors, library members, and borrowings.

 ## Learning Objectives:

-By the end of this week, you will be able to:
+By the end of this week, you'll be able to:

-Identify entities and their attributes relevant to a specific system.
+Identify entities and their attributes relevant to a library system.
-Design a relational database schema with appropriate relationships between entities.
+Understand the concept of relationships (cardinalities) between entities.
-Implement the designed schema using SQL statements, including:
-Creating tables with data types and constraints.
-Defining foreign keys to enforce relationships.
-Populate the database tables with sample data.
+Design an ERD using appropriate symbols to represent entities, attributes, and relationships.
+Address many-to-many relationships using associative entities.

 ___________________________________________________________________________________________________________
 ## Instructions (Read and follow instructions)